 The transition from the ladder to the upper surface seems rather difficult to perform.
 For this reason, the way the robot uses its hind legs to grasp the top step and use it to push itself onto the platform is particularly intelligent.

-A little more and these will be able to go everywhere.
-If I were you I would begin to run away.
+A little more and they will be able to go everywhere.
+If I were you I would start running away.

-The study "New capabilities of quadrupedal robots moving across vertical stairs without support" was presented at IROS 2019 in Macau.
+The study “New capabilities of quadrupedal robots moving up vertical ladders without support” was presented at IROS 2019 in Macau.